 With the acquisition of UrbanGold, the Company acquired over 35,000 hectares of land adjacent to the Company's existing claims.
-These include the highly prospective Cressida block directly adjacent to Beyan and the Bullseye project in the general vicinity of the Testard showing.
-The Company commenced regional exploration work in some of these areas in July 2021 and continued throughout the three months ended October 31, 2021.
+These include the highly prospective Cressida block directly adjacent to Beyan and the Freegold-Bullseye project in the general vicinity of the Testard showing.
+The Company completed regional exploration work in some of these areas through late summer and fall 2021 which included field mapping and prospection, mechanical trenching and channeling, drone mapping, soil sampling and airborne magnetic surveys.
+Over 2,400 rock samples and over 6,000 soil samples were collected.
+The program helped to develop, test and refine a new exploration model for regions distal to the main Troilus trend.

-With respect to the Company's flow-through financing in June 2021, the Company is committed to spending approximately \$35 million in exploration expenditures.
-As at October 31, 2021, the Company has spent approximately \$11.3 million and is required to spend an additional \$23.7 million by December 31, 2022.
+With respect to the Company's flow-through financing in June 2021, the Company is committed to spending approximately \$35.0 million in exploration expenditures.
+As at April 30, 2022, the Company has spent approximately \$29.6 million and is required to spend an additional \$5.4 million by December 31, 2022 plus any expected Quebec tax credits to be received.